-Join Bill Ferguson for an in-depth discussion in this video Wrapping it up, part of Up and Running with VMware NSX.
+Join Bill Ferguson for an in-depth discussion in this video Wrapping it up, part of Learning VMware NSX.

 - Well, it's been fun…but it's time to wrap it all up.…And to wrap it all up, let's take a look at…where we started and then what we built,…piece by piece.…So we started off with a physical network,…looked kind of like this one.…We had a Management and Edge Cluster.…We had Compute Cluster A…and we had Compute Cluster B.…You would start off with whatever you have.…You or your customer, whoever you're advising in NSX.…You can tell them that they've got a vSphere environment…and they've got some equipment that connects it together.…